Skip navigation

 Vitamin D-dependent rickets

-Mutations in the VDR gene cause vitamin D-dependent rickets type 2A (VDDR2A), also known as hereditary vitamin D-resistant rickets (HVDRR).
-This disorder of bone development is characterized by low levels of calcium (hypocalcemia) and phosphate (hypophosphatemia) in the blood, which lead to soft, weak bones (rickets) that are prone to fracture.
-A common feature of this condition is abnormally curved (bowed) legs.
+Certain variants (also called mutations) in the VDR gene cause vitamin D-dependent rickets type 2A (VDDR2A).
+This disorder is characterized by soft, weak bones (rickets) that are prone to fracture and more likely to be misshapen.
+A common feature of this condition is abnormally curved (bowed) legs, but affected individuals may also have enlargement of the skull, the wrists, and the ends of the ribs.

 Additional Information & Resources